Andrew Benintendi Player Props: White Sox vs. Angels

-Andrew Benintendi -- with a slugging percentage of .558 in his past 10 games, including six extra-base hits -- will be in action for the Chicago White Sox versus the Los Angeles Angels, with Shohei Ohtani on the hill, on June 27 at 9:38 PM ET.
+Andrew Benintendi -- hitting .372 in his past 10 games -- will be in action for the Chicago White Sox against the Los Angeles Angels, with Jaime Barria on the mound, on June 28 at 9:38 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Angels.
+He had a one-hit showing in his previous game (1-for-4) against the Angels.

 Andrew Benintendi Game Info & Props vs. the Angels